AFEC 261 / EU Regulation

 03Highest-Disruption Routes

-CDG → AMS (Paris CDG–Amsterdam)11% delay rate, year-round
+CDG → AMS (Paris CDG–Amsterdam)Elevated disruption, year-round

-CDG → FCO (Paris CDG–Rome)10% delay rate, summer
+CDG → FCO (Paris CDG–Rome)Elevated disruption, summer

-CDG → BCN (Paris CDG–Barcelona)9% delay rate, summer
+CDG → BCN (Paris CDG–Barcelona)Moderate disruption, summer

 04How We Handle Your Claim